-If your Windows 10 laptop or computer keeps going to sleep while using, here are a few things you need to take a look at to resolve the issue.
-Some users have been making complaints recently about problems where Windows 10 would go into Sleep Mode automatically.
-One user said he had the laptop laying around and only recently decided to install a fresh version of Windows 10.
-After doing so, he then said the laptop went right to sleep after booting up successfully.
+If your Windows 11/10 laptop or computer keeps going to sleep while using it, here are a few things you must consider to resolve the issue.
+Some users have recently complained about problems where Windows would go into Sleep Mode automatically.
+One user said he had the laptop lying around and only recently decided to install a fresh version of Windows.
+After doing so, he said the laptop went right to sleep after booting up successfully.

-Apparently, the screen goes to sleep, but the power lights and the keyboard lights are still working, which is quite weird.
+The screen goes to sleep, but the power lights and the keyboard lights are still working, which is quite weird.
 Furthermore, the device is still warm to the touch, which shouldn’t be the case when a computer is in sleep mode.
-Checking the event log shows that the computer didn’t go into sleep mode, but shutdown instead.
-To find out what’s really going on here, we decided to look into the matter in hopes to locate a way to solve the problem once and for all.
-We can say for certain that we’ve come across a few things that should help with getting Windows 10 to run properly without many issues.
+Checking the event log shows that the computer didn’t go into sleep mode but shut down instead.
+To find out what’s going on here, we decided to look into the matter to find a way to solve the problem once and for all.
+We can say for certain that we’ve come across a few things that should help with getting Windows 11/10 to run properly without any issues.
+Try these suggestions:

 1] Edit Power Plan settings via Control Panel